DigiBP/Team-Apples/README.md

 ## 13. Confirm renewal
 - Within this scenario the immediate trigger is once data arrives from the previous event fetched and locked from Camuda engine.
 In this case it is a user task in which a new date is confirmed or not.
-- If the Consultant confirms the renewal of the license then this scenario is formating the date and writting it back to CRM.
+- If the Consultant confirms the renewal of the license then this scenario is formating the date and writting it back to the CRM system.
-- Once the previous modules are done the client receives within this scenario an automatic confirmation e-mail with the new expiration date.
+- Once the previous modules are done the client receives within this scenario an automatic confirmation E-mail with the new expiration date.
-- The email content is composed using the retrieved details from CRM, and it includes the newly formated expiration date.
+- The E-mail content is composed using the retrieved details from the CRM system, and it includes the newly formated expiration date.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/13.
 Confirm renewal.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/13.%20Confirm%20renewal.png)